wiicode/cybersecurity-framework/bronze-checklists.md

 - [ ] Secure Remote Desktop Protocol (RDP) and other remote access solutions using MFA and “jump boxes” for access.
 - [ ] Disable unnecessary services on organization workstations and servers.

+### Hardware
+- [ ] Purchase and deploy cloud-controlled security appliance(s).
+- [ ] Purchase and deploy cloud-controlled end-user gateways for mobile workers.
+- [ ] Purchase and deploy cloud-controlled enterprise WiFi access points.
+- [ ] Purchase and deploy cloud-controlled smart switch(es).
+- [ ] Give each teleworker a company owned and managed computer.
+- [ ] Purchase hardware MFA keys.

 ### Special Recommendations
 - [ ] If your organization has ever used SolarWinds Orion versions 2019.4 through 2020.2.1 HF1, refer to CISA’s Emergency Directive ED 21-01, associated supplemental guidance, and CISA’s Activity Alert AA20-352A for additional guidance prior to applying patches.
 Although ED 21-01 and associated guidance only apply to Federal Civilian Executive Branch agencies, CISA encourages non-federal entities to review them for recommendations on operating the SolarWinds Orion platform.
+- [ ] If using Apple products, sign up for Apple Business Manager (with DEP)

 ## Training and awareness actions